ryandoyle5401/Budgetr/Weekly Updates/Week 8 Status Update.md

 ### Issues - Robin
 1. After adding the authentication, the code functionality broke, have to fix it.
 ### Progress - David
+1. N/A

 ### Issues - David
+1. Was away travelling and did not do any work on project this week besides providing input/suggestions about UI and database.

 ### Progress - Mitkumar
 1. I improved the frontend of the app and got it to how everyone wants its